Painting metal is very rewarding when you can transform tinware, old and new, into beautiful home accents or gifts.

 This helps to avoid ridges and adds further “tooth”.

 For good adhesion when painting metal, it’s advisable to do 2-3 coats.
-Use your blow dryer to speed things up.
-And wait for the metal to cool completely between coats.
+Use your blow dryer to speed things up between coats.
+And wait for the metal to cool completely before applying subsequent layers.

-After applying this mixture as your basecoat, you can then "heat set" the tinware by placing it in the oven for 20 minutes at 200 F. Turn off the heat and allow the piece to cool slowly in the oven.
+If the piece you're painting on is small enough, you can "heat set" it by placing it in the oven for 20 minutes at 200 F. Turn off the heat and allow the piece to cool slowly in the oven.

-In the hot weather, you can set your piece outside in the sun for a few hours.
+In the hot weather, you can set your piece outside, in the shade for a few hours.
+If you leave the piece in the direct sun it may cause the paint to bubble... ask me how I found out!

 Whichever method you decide on, wait for the metal to cool down completely before you go any further.

-So, try to prepare many pieces all at once.
-That way when the mood strikes, you can just go to your stockpile of goodies.
+Try to prepare many pieces all at once.
+That way when the mood strikes, you can just go to your stockpile of prepared goodies.
 The preparations were done long ago!
 Everything has cured and… you’re all set to get some metal painting done!

 The fact is, although you've taken steps to protect the surface by cleaning, drying, priming and curing, this film is still vulnerable to scratches and nicks.